top of page

 Bio

-Born on an island in the Pacific Northwest, I spent my childhood in the outdoors, playing sports and surrounded by friends and family (and dogs!).
+Born on Bainbridge Island in the Pacific Northwest, I spent my childhood in the outdoors, playing sports and surrounded by friends and family (and dogs!).
 I have been interested in space as long as I can remember, heavily bolstered by regular visits to Hawaii to visit family during which I could see the faraway observatories on the peak of Mauna Kea.
-So, when I went to college (and decided to give up my earlier interest in playing D1 softball), it was easy to decide what to study.

 Natalie-Jack.png